How to choose and wear a legend: the souvenir jacket or sukajan

 Enough to trigger an obsession, right?

-The fabulous history of the souvenir jacket
+The fabulous story of the souvenir jacket

 Mick Jagger black and white souvenir jacket